 Ensure your homepage is mobile-friendly

 Mobile eCommerce has been on the rise for years with no signs of stopping, as more and more people choose to use their mobile devices when they shop online.
-So if you want to make sure that you convert as many website visitors as possible, your homepage needs to be optimized for smartphones and tablets.
+Thus, strategic designer Michelle Dipp advises optimizing your design for mobile devices if you want to convert as many website visitors as possible.

 Mobile optimization requires that all elements of your homepage work well on all mobile devices.
 It’s important to use a reliable website builder, like Drupal, for instance, and always test it out.